 There is value to the ordinary man and woman in this teaching of the infilling of the nature with the inspiration of the higher self.
 By studying the principles of both mediumship and mediatorship, we can learn in our every act to avoid the former while cultivating the latter state.
 A positive, alert attitude to the duties that life brings us, a practice of the power of concentration, and an attempt to lift even the commonplaces of our existence to a plane where they can be illumined by the light of our own spiritual nature, are the first steps in a training which must extend over many lifetimes before we reach the status of the mediator.

-There is in very fact, wondrous mystery as it is, a continuous and unceasing effort of the inner god to lean downwards towards us, so to speak, in order to raise its 'lower self,' the human individual, up to higher planes towards a final consummation of self-conscious unity with itself.
-When the inner god thus leans from its highths and touches its lower brother-mind, there then instantaneously passes from the god a spiritual-electric fire into the being of the one thus divinely touched. — G. de Purucker, The Esoteric Tradition, pp. 984-5
+There is also to be taken into account the ever-present urge inherent in the god within us in its attempts to guide us along life’s devious ways, in order to raise its "lower self," the human individual, toward a final consummation of self-conscious unity with itself.
+When the inner god thus leans from its heights and touches its lower brother-mind, there then instantaneously passes from the god a spiritual-electric fire into the being of the one thus divinely touched.. — G. de Purucker, The Esoteric Tradition, 3rd & rev. ed., p.
+527

 There is no normal human being who cannot learn to become such a mediator for the transmission of this "spiritual-electric fire" from the god within his own being.